Cutting-edge Agriculture Technology Helps Feed the World

 For centuries, humans relied on horses and carriages as their primary mode of transportation.
 That all changed in the early 20th century with the invention of the automobile.
 In the 100 years since cars hit the road, the technology has advanced rapidly.
 What began as a gasoline-powered vehicle is today fueled not only with gasoline, but also with electric and battery technologies.

-The number of electric vehicles on the road surpassed 2 million in 2016 and is expected to reach between 40 million and 70 million by 2025.
+The number of electric vehicles on the road surpassed 3 million in 2017.
+That could increase to between 125 million and 220 million by 2030.
 As electric vehicles become more mainstream, we must make smart choices about how to power them.